Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

      command_line /usr/local/bin/check_tf_temp.py -H ServerMonitoring -u SCT31 -t temp -m high -w 26 -c 27
  }

-And register the service in the services config file with the following lines:
+After the command is known to Nagios it can be used by a service.
+To register a new service you can add the following lines to a service config file:

 .. code-block:: none